-“These crimes were definitely religiously motivated,” said Michael Sirohman, the special agent in our Cleveland office who investigated the case.
+“These crimes were definitely religiously motivated,” said Michael Sirohman, the special agent in our Cleveland Field Office who investigated the case.
 Mullet and his Bergholz followers practiced a different kind of religion than other Amish communities, and Mullet believed those other communities were against him and were interfering with his authority.
 That was the underlying reason for the attacks, Sirohman said.

 “Sam Mullet didn’t like to be crossed,” he explained, “and he was very good at manipulating his followers.”
 Mullet convinced the individuals who carried out the attacks that they were religiously permitted to do so, Sirohman added.
 “In some perverted way, they thought they were helping the victims by bringing them closer to God.”